Interstate Telemedicine Licensing: The Impact on Telepsychiatry Through Interstate Compacts

 Revolutionizing Telemedicine and Mental Health Access

-Compacts have transformed telemedicine, enabling providers to deliver virtual mental health care across state lines without redundant licensing barriers.
+Compacts have transformed telemedicine, enabling providers to deliver virtual mental health careacross state lines without redundant licensing barriers.
+Telemedicine services allow a licensed physician to treat patients located in other states; however, legal requirements for providing services are determined by where the patient is physically located at the time of the telehealth encounter, and providers must comply with the laws of the state where the patient is located.
+When treating patients via telemedicine, it is essential that providers are authorized to practice telemedicine legally in the patient’s jurisdiction.
 This is vital for telepsychiatry, where a national shortage of psychiatrists—approximately 28,000 for a population exceeding 330 million—leaves facilities understaffed.
-Compacts like the Interstate Medical Licensure Compact (IMLC) and Counseling Compact provide expedited licensing pathways, ensuring timely access to psychiatric evaluations, medication management, and therapy in areas with limited providers.
+Most temporary licensure flexibilities allowing practice across state lines during the public health emergency have expired.
+Compacts like the Interstate Medical Licensure Compact (IMLC) and Counseling Compact provide expedited licensing pathways, ensuring timely access to psychiatric evaluationsmedication managementtherapy in areas with limited providers.

 Nurse Licensure Compact (NLC)